uxrkhan/passport-auth/README.md

 })
 ```

-In order to display the success message, the following code was added to register.ejs and login.ejs
+In order to display the success or error message, the following code was added to partials/messages.ejs
 ```html
     <% if(success_msg != '') { %>
         <div class="alert alert-success alert-dismissible fade show" role="alert">